seamapi/javascript/README.md

 JavaScript SDK for the Seam API written in TypeScript.

-_This is a preview of the next major version of the Seam SDK.
+_This repository hosts the next major version of the Seam JavaScript SDK.
 This SDK is available for early preview.
 It will eventually replace the [seamapi](https://github.com/seamapi/javascript/) package._